National Scholastic Press Association (NSPA)

 Quill & Scroll (International Honorary Society for High School Journalists)

-Recognized as the top freshman journalist across private schools for a portfolio of five pieces and an essay on journalistic contributions.
+Recognised as the top freshman journalist across private schools for a portfolio of five pieces and an essay on journalistic contributions.

-International award for critical review of “‘One Day’ tells a gut-wrenching, authentic story of young love.”
+International award for critical review of “‘One Day’ tells a gut-wrenching, authentic story of young love”

 Best of SNO (School Newspapers Online)